-As more companies have flatter structural hierarchy there is a larger leap to C-Suite or other executive positions, meaning that those stepping into those leadership roles are doing so earlier than their predecessors and with less experience.
+As more companies have a flatter structural hierarchy there is a larger leap to C-Suite or other executive positions, meaning that those stepping into those leadership roles are doing so earlier than their predecessors and with less experience.
 Consequently, leaders with the required capability, mindset and experience are in limited supply.
 It is therefore pertinent that those stepping into such positions are supported to deliver personal and company success.

 To develop the next generation of leaders it is important to support the individual's transitional process into an effective leader from their current position.
-It has been found that if an individual has a sense of optimism and can monitor and manage their outlook and perspective this transition will be smoother.
+It has been found that if an individual has a sense of optimism and can monitor and manage their outlook and self-awareness this transition will be smoother.
 Executive coaching can provide leaders with the tools to manage this effectively and often even senior and experienced individuals experience difficulties and unrest in their roles, therefore helping everyone to learn and benefit.

-From a broader organisational perspective, executive coaches can help to retain staff as those that receive coaching are far more likely to be promoted or accelerated within their chosen career than those who have not received one-to-one coaching.
+From a broader organisational perspective, executive coaching can help to retain staff as those that receive coaching are far more likely to be promoted or accelerated within their chosen career than those who have not received one-to-one coaching.
 With this said, do bear in mind that coaching affects each individual differently and sometimes people can choose to seek different career opportunities or professional pursuits.

 High potentials and high performers are often confused; 'high performers' produce excellent work but they can lack the desire and sometimes the ability to hold a leadership position.
 Whereas 'high potential' individuals have the aptitude, ability and desire for successive leadership within a company - these individuals will likely have the ability to lead and build teams that can outperform competitors.

 Whatever size your company, it is important to have a good understanding of the type of leaders you want and need both today and in the future.
-You should create profiles to identify what success looks like for each role, ideally, these will cover the level of experience required and any desired leadership competencies.

 The Institute of Coaching has said that over 70% of those that receive coaching showed an improved work performance and better communication skills, with 86% of companies stating that they feel they gained their investment back and more.
 As a more general view, studies have shown that when measured at the firm level, leadership development seems to pay off which is consistent with longstanding research.